Phil-Gates/stackity/README.md

 A stack based esoteric programming language (so original!)

 # Commands #
-`<`: pushes whatever comes after it to the stack; when using newlines, use a triple quoted string
+`<`: pushes whatever comes after it to the stack; when using newlines, use a triple quoted string, or escape the backslash

 <br>